Become a committee person! There are two in each district. Currently we have openings in Districts 1, 7, 11, 12, 19 and 23.

-Elizabeth Graner, a lifelong Democrat, is honored to serve as the BTDC’s new chairperson.
+Elizabeth Graner, a lifelong Democrat, is honored to serve as the BTDC’s chairperson since June 2020.
 She has been a public school educator for 20 years and lives in town with her son Patrick, a freshman in college.

 Catherine Santaiti is a 14-year resident of Somerset County, and has lived in Bernards Township for 8 years with her husband, Matt, and their 2 children.
 After the 2016 election, sitting around a dining room table Catherine worked with a small group of Bernards Township women to reinstate and reform the Bernards Township Democratic Committee.
 She currently serves on its executive board as vice chair, and previously served as the secretary and communications chair.
 She is the Democratic county committee person for Bernards Township voting district 21.
 Catherine is driven to bring Democratic values and representation to her local government.
 In the community, Catherine is also a current member of the Bernards Township Municipal Alliance Against Drugs and Alcohol.

 For the next two years she continued working at the domestic violence shelter with children through play, music, and art therapies.
 Catherine returned to New Jersey to be closer to her family, and earned a masters degree in education from Fairleigh Dickinson University.
 She taught second and fifth grade in the Livingston school district for 7 years before staying home to raise her children.
 In her free time, Catherine enjoys playing the guitar, being outdoors with her family, and crocheting!

 Jane Conklin has lived in Basking Ridge since 2005.
 She also works in town for the Bernards Township school system.
 She has been teaching in the district for five years and has worked at Mt.
 Prospect, WAMS, and Ridge.
 Jane has served on the Democratic Committee for about four years and was involved with all of the town and congressional campaigns since 2016.
 Currently, she serves on the Environmental Commission in town.
 She has two kids who attend WAMS and Ridge and both are very involved with the fine arts department.
 She enjoys going to see all of the stellar musical and theater performances at both WAMS and Ridge.